Master of Science in Nursing (MSN)

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

-The South University College of Nursing Master of Science in Nursing with a specialization in Family Nurse Practitioner degree program meets the Core Competencies for Family Nurse Practitioners outlined by the National Organization for Nurse Practitioner Faculties (NONPF).
-Upon graduation and entry into practice, family nurse practitioners are proficient in the following areas:
+The South University College of Nursing Master of Science in Nursing with a specialization in Family Nurse Practitioner degree program meets the Core Competencies for Family Nurse Practitioners outlined by the National Organization for Nurse Practitioner Faculties (NONPF) and the standards established through programmatic accreditation.

 Master of Science in Nursing (Specialization in Family Nurse Practitioner): 62 Credits